harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

     transactions into a single transaction, saving a considerable amount of block space.
 When [batching][topic payment batching] is used, the space savings may be even larger.
-Even better from the perspective of the original receiver (e.g. Bob), he may be able to get the original spender (e.g. Alice) to pay all or some of the fees.
+Even better from the perspective of the original receiver (e.g. Bob), the original spender (e.g. Alice) may pay all or some of the fees.
 Beyond the space and fee savings, removing transactions from the block chain and combining operations like receiving and spending makes it significantly more difficult for block chain surveillance